splewis/smart-player-reports/README.md

 **Note: this plugin only supports CS:GO**

 While I consider it smart to do these and a step up from some other plugins, the main design decision is to **keep it simple, stupid**.
-As such this plugin is *very* lightweight in its implementation.
+As such this plugin is quite simple in its implementation.
 If you want a more complete reporting solution, check out [CallAdmin](https://forums.alliedmods.net/showthread.php?t=213670).
 I don't plan on duplicating its features.
 This plugin was meant to solve my personal problem of not being around on my servers, so a steam message about a hacker did me no good.
 I needed a demo.